Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **UNKNOWN** - The Peer has an identifier (Hash), but does not know yet if this is consistent with any encoded data
 * **STORED** - The Peer has encoded data in storage which is validated to be a well-formed Cell (ignoring children), and consistent with the Hash.
 * **PERSISTED** - The Peer has validated the structure of the Cell completely, including recursively validating all its children.
-At this point, we can rely on a Data Object represented by the Cell to be usable in CVM execution
+At this point, we can rely on a Data Value represented by the Cell to be usable in CVM execution
 * **ANNOUNCED** - The Peer has included the data in a publicly broadcast Belief

 Some special status levels are also possible, including:

-* **EMBEDDED** - A Data Object is able to be embedded within other Cells, and does *not* need to be individually stored.
+* **EMBEDDED** - A Data Value is able to be embedded within other Cells, and does *not* need to be individually stored.
 * **INVALID** - A cell has been proven to be inconsistent with some validation rules.
 Such values cannot be used in the CVM, but caching the invalid status can be helpful to avoid the need to redo the validation.

 This status tagging is compatible with being included in the storage CRDT, since: